Hamad International Airport (DOH) Guide

 Standard car parking is about QAR 15 per hour and QAR 145 per day, with a 1-3 day weekend rate around QAR 250 and a 4-7 day rate around QAR 350.
 Premium parking starts near QAR 30 for the first hour (about QAR 200/day from the fourth hour), and valet starts around QAR 100 for two hours.
 Pre-booking online saves about 20%.

-The Doha Metro Red Line runs directly from the airport into the city in about 15-20 minutes; a Standard Travel Card costs around QAR 10 with rides near QAR 2.
+The Doha Metro Red Line runs directly from the airport to Msheireb (the central interchange) in about 15 minutes; single rides are around QAR 2 or QAR 6 for a day pass, loaded on a QAR 10 Standard Travel Card.
 Karwa taxis and rideshare are also available at arrivals, typically around QAR 50-70 to city-centre hotels.

 Yes.
 Free high-speed unlimited Wi-Fi is available throughout the terminal with no time limit, along with plentiful charging points.